ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 *******************************************************************************
-We intend to use CentOS 7 GRUB2 source code unmodified, as our projects have no need for bootloader modifications.
-The CentOS Grub versions (and their patches) are what we are using.
+We intend to use the default CentOS 7 GRUB2, as our projects have no need for bootloader modifications.
+Our engineers will be patching this grub2 version for security issues as they are discovered.

 *******************************************************************************